NBISweden/knowledgetransfercrashcourses/SnakemakeCrashCourse/README.md

 with python will be indicated, but can mostly be ignored.

 The different parts that constitute a snakemake workflow are described below.

-#### Additional info
-There's also nice information and very good tutorials about conda available in the **Tools in reproducible research** [course material](https://uppsala.instructure.com/courses/51980).

 ## The Snakefile